 The psilocin experience contains a complex and wide array of effects which based on the predefined potential subjective effects index found here, I will now begin to breakdown and describe the chemical.

-In terms of its effects on the physical energy levels of the tripper, psilocin is considered by most to be relaxing, stoning and mildly sedating.
-This sense of sedation is accompanied by compulsive yawning, a runny nose and watering eyes.
-If physical activities such as dancing are forcibly engaged in however, psilocin can become almost as energetic as stimulating psychedelics such as LSD and the 2Cx family.
+- Sedation - In terms of its effects on the physical energy levels of the tripper, psilocin is considered by most to be relaxing, stoning and mildly sedating.
+This sense of sedation is often accompanied by compulsive yawning, a runny nose and watering eyes.

-The most prominent of these typical effects include:
+The most prominent of these typical effects generally include:

 - Removal of cultural filter